Combined authorities and combined county authorities: Legislation

-CAs and CCAs are bodies corporate and are able to assume the role of an integrated transport authority and economic prosperity board.
-This gives the authority the power to exercise any function of its constituent councils that relates to economic development and regeneration, and any of the functions that are available to integrated transport authorities.
-For transport purposes, CAs and CCAs are able to borrow money and can levy their constituent authorities.

-CAs and CCAs were (until the United Kingdom left the European Union) encouraged to borrow from European institutions for social and environmental schemes which met EU objectives.
-Loans were made with conditions attached which furthered EU policies.
-By 2015, Greater Manchester Combined Authority had agreed loans from the European Investment Bank in excess of £1 billion, with similar liabilities to the Treasury and private business.

-Combined authority mayors are members of the England-only Mayoral Council, and of the UK-wide Council of the Nations and Regions, both of which were established by the incoming Labour government in 2024.

 Creation and amendment

-CAs and CCAs consist of two or more contiguous English local government areas.
-The creation of a CA or CCA is voluntary and all local authorities within the area must give their consent before it can be created.
-The local authority of any district of England outside Greater London can join a CA, and a county council can become part of a CA even if only some of the non-metropolitan districts that make up the county are within the combined area.
-A local authority may only belong to one CA.
+CAs and CCAs both consist of two or more contiguous English principal areas outside Greater London.
+A local authority may only belong to one CA or CCA.

+The creation of a CA is voluntary and all principal councils within the area must give their consent before it can be created.
+Any English principal council outside Greater London can join a CA, and a county council can become part of a CA even if only some of the non-metropolitan districts that make up the county are within the CA area.
-CCAs can only be formed by upper-tier authorities: county councils and unitary authorities.
-The members of a CCA are appointed by its constituent councils.
-In addition, a CCA may appoint additional members and allow another body to nominate members; these members are non-voting unless decided otherwise.

 There are three stages to the creation or amendment of a CA. Firstly a review must be undertaken to establish the likelihood that a CA would improve:

 "...the exercise of statutory functions relating to transport in the area, the effectiveness and efficiency of transport in the area, the exercise of statutory functions relating to economic development and regeneration in the area, and economic conditions in the area."